 What are the similar effects of CBG to CBD?

 The absence of psychotropic characteristics of CBG is one of the most important things about it…consuming it won’t intoxicate or get you high.
 I would hope, by now, many of you are already aware that getting high is not the only thing cannabinoids are useful.
 While research is very limited (which would make sense), reports of how CBG can help with relaxation are starting to come in.
 A lot of time has been put into the research of CBD lately, and we can only hope that the same determination in research can be done with a lot of other cannabinoids like CBG.
-According to the Journal of Cannabinoid Medicine, “CBG has also demonstrated an ability to increase anandamide, commonly referred to as the “bliss molecule,” an endogenous cannabinoid that helps regulate a wide range of bodily functions, including appetite, sleep, mood, and the immune system.”
+According to this article, “CBG has also demonstrated an ability to increase anandamide, commonly referred to as the “bliss molecule,” an endogenous cannabinoid that helps regulate a wide range of bodily functions, including appetite, sleep, mood, and the immune system.”

 CBG and Pain

 With a small amount of research, science does makes a clear distinction in respect to CBG and pain relief.
 Back in 2010, a study carried out on mouse brain membranes found cannabigerol to act as a potent alpha-2 adrenoceptor agonist.
 This places it in a top class of drugs known to handle various types of pain.
 In 2008, a scientific review brought up a startling conclusion: the researchers found in a 1991 study that CBG is an even more potent analgesic than THC.
 Analgesics are simply painkillers.
 If this is true (more research is obviously warranted), CBG is an incredibly powerful substance.
 Do you find it strange this report has been around since 1991, yet no one has tried to develop this even more?

 Looking for fast pain reliever?
 Check out our CBD topical hemp balm